serpo-dev/wea4chan-rtl-antd/README.md

-# wea4chan
+# wea4chan 🌦️

-Weather forecast for nyans...
+Kawaii Weather Forecast for NYANS...
 Yes, we nyan!
 That's a joke.
-This is my training project where I tested `react-testing-library`.
+'Why not combine cuteness, weather forecast and `react-testing-library`?' - I thought and made this application.
 This app uses the external API of `open-meteo.com`.

-### Live Demo
+### Live Demo 🔴

 - You can check it out by following <b><a href="https://serpo-dev.github.io/wea4chan" target="_blank">this link</a></b> 🔗 :